 Ceph vs. Swift: How use cases break down

 There are fundamental differences in the way Ceph and Swift are organized, but that doesn't mean one is better than the other.

 Both are healthy, open source projects that are actively used by customers around the world; organizations use Ceph and Swift for different reasons.
 Ceph performs well in single-site environments that interact with virtual machines, databases and other data types that need a high level of consistency.
 Swift is a better match for very large environments that deal with massive amounts of data.
 That difference is a direct result of how both object storage systems handle data consistency in their replication algorithms.
 Ceph data is strongly consistent across the cluster, whereas Swift data is eventually consistent, but it may take some time before data is synchronized across the cluster.

-Neither of the two object storage systems is better than the other; they serve different purposes, so both will persist.
+The bottom line in the Ceph vs. Swift debate is that neither of the two object storage systems is better than the other; they serve different purposes, so both will persist.